d-matt/naive/README.md

 ### version 0.6 (2012/11/25)

-- Correct the fixed the thumbnail size
+- Correct the fixed thumbnail size
-- Diplay errors and infos when availble
+- Display errors and infos when available

 ### version 0.5 (2012/07/09)